 Montemaggiore is an Italian word pronounced "mohn ta ma JOHR ray".
 Translated into English, the name means great mountain—"monte" means mountain and "maggiore" means great, or major.
 Montemaggiore is also the name of the town in southern Italy that is our ancestral home.
 We thought the name was fitting because it reflects the steep mountainside of our Sonoma vineyards while paying homage to our Italian heritage (along with the Italian heritage of California wine industry).

 By the way, when pronouncing "mohn ta ma JOHR ray", you will roll your Rs better if you wave your hands like an Italian.

-Here at Montemaggiore, we believe small is better.
+Here at Montemaggiore, we believe smaller is better.
 Thinking small means that we focus on one varietal, Syrah—we can research, experiment, learn and perfect the growing and vinification of Syrah.
-Thinking small means utilizing small-production mountainside grapes—the steep slope of our estate vineyards naturally yield small grapes in small quantities with big flavors.
-Thinking small also means taking small steps every day to reap big rewards in the future, which is why we farm in a sustainable, organic, and Biodynamic® manner.
+Thinking small means utilizing small-production mountainside grapes—the steep slopes of mountain vineyards naturally yield small grapes in small quantities with big flavors.
 Lastly, thinking small means producing small lots of wine that are vinified separately and blended for the optimal flavors.

-Montemaggiore's mission is to consistently produce world-class Rhône-inspired wines and olive oils from our Dry Creek Valley estate using Biodynamic farming practices.
-Our goal is to produce exceptional wines vintage after vintage, which is very attainable with our mountainside estate grapes.
-We promise to be good shepherds of the land, and grow grapes and olives in a sustainable manner without chemical fertilizers, pesticides, and herbicides.
-Ultimately, we aim to produce wine that you are proud to share with your friends and family.
+Montemaggiore's mission is to consistently produce world-class Rhône-inspired wines and olive oils from mountainside terroir in Sonoma County.
+Our goal is to produce exceptional wines that take advantage of each vintage's nuances, a variation that is Mother Nature's gift.
+We never want to make an "industrial" wine that tastes the same each vintage.
+We also promise to promote good stewardship of the land, air, and water around us.
+Ultimately, our aim is to produce wine that you are proud to share with your friends and family.